 Divorce and separation rates are increasing in Scotland and relationship experts warn that the divorce and separation break up curve caused by the recent Coronavirus pandemic may not have peaked yet, with the rising cost of living now also adding to post-lockdown relationship woes.

 With many households experiencing reduced disposable income to the rising cost of living crisis in Scotland, the likelihood of an unaffordable debt problem as a result of divorce increases as a result.

 Many of the people that Trust Deed Scotland help with statutory Scottish debt solutions that include the Scottish Trust Deed, or Debt Arrangement Scheme (DAS) have cited a change in their household income as a significant reason as to why they became overwhelmed by personal debt in Scotland.

-Last year, Citizens Advice in England reported via the BBC that in September 2000, online searches for divorce were up 25% compared to the same date in the previous year.
+During the recent Coronavirus pandemic, Citizens Advice in England reported via the BBC that in September 2000, online searches for divorce were up 25% compared to the same date in the previous year.